ieg-dhr/DigiKAR_Projektseminar/Maps1_EN.md

 cathedral provosts predominantly held the rank of imperial knights, which could be the reason for the low number of swearings-in at the cathedral chapter of
 Cologne and the lack of swearings-in in Strasbourg, where the rank of imperial count was a prerequisite for access.</p>

-<p>The source and literature basis for research on the lives of the individual cathedral provosts varies considerably, but the places of revolt are quite reliably handed down.
+<p>The source and literature basis for research on the lives of the individual cathedral provosts varies considerably, but the places of swearings-in have been quite reliably handed down.
 The individual titles can be taken from the source and literature title.</p>

 <hr>